Ugo Benelli: Retirement

-Since his retirement from the stage, he has taught singing privately and in master classes.
-In 2002, Giorgio De Martino's biography of Benelli, Cantanti, vil razza dannata, was published by Zecchini in their series I racconti della musica.
-His last appearance onstage, in a praised "cameo" as Don Basilio, took place at the Teatro Carlo Felice in his native city in 2004, when he was about 69.
+Since his retirement from the stage, Benelli has taught singing privately and in master classes.
+In 2002, Giorgio De Martino's biography of him, Cantanti, vil razza dannata, was published by Zecchini in their series I racconti della musica.
+His last appearance onstage, in a praised "cameo" as Don Basilio, took place at the Teatro Carlo Felice in his native city in 2004, when he was 69.